-This paper studied a school-choice matching model that allows for ekkyo admission (inter-regional transfer of students).
-To accommodate practical concerns, we provided solutions for partial integration, namely a mechanism that satisfies the balancedness constraint.
+This paper considered fragmented school-choice matching markets and proposed a way for integration.
+To accommodate practical concerns that full integration is not a viable option, we provided solutions for partial integration, namely a mechanism that satisfies the balancedness constraint.
 Given any matching, we defined a directed bipartite graph (the "FIG") in which the nodes represent students and schools while the edges are constructed using student preferences, school priorities, and the information about the current matching.
 Using this graph, we characterized the set of efficient iBFs (individually rational, balanced, and fair matchings) by non-existence of a cycle that would improve the welfare of the students involved in the cycle.
 This led us to define the FIG cycles algorithm that computes an efficient iBF in polynomial time.
 In terms of application, our analysis provided a way to improve upon mechanisms organized in a fragmented manner.

-Market fragmentation is prevalent in real markets: for example, in the City of Tokyo, each of the 23 municipalities independently organizes a daycare matching market.
-We started discussions with some of those municipalities about possible implementation of our FIG cycles algorithm.
-One of the appealing features of our method is that it does not require the 23 municipalities to fully integrate with one another: It would be impractical to require that transfer of students be allowed between different municipalities without restrictions.
-We, by contrast, only require partial integration where transfer can be made to the extent that the balancedness condition is respected.
-Given our experience with practitioners in daycare policies, we view such partial integration to be a practical solution.
+Market fragmentation is prevalent in real markets.
+We documented problems of fragmentation in kindergarten admission, high school admission, and college admission in China as well as daycare admission in Japan.
+To put our theory into practice, we started discussions with government officials about a possible implementation of our FIG cycles mechanism for their daycare allocation across the 23 municipalities in the City of Tokyo.
+We emphasize that our method does not require those municipalities to fully integrate with one another: It would be impractical to require that transfer of students be allowed between different municipalities without restrictions.
+We, by contrast, only require partial integration where transfers can be made to the extent that the balancedness condition is respected.
+Moreover, it is desirable but not necessary for all the 23 municipalities to participate in the proposal: Even if only a subset of those municipalities participate, our FIG cycles mechanism achieves welfare gains for applicants in participating municipalities.
+Based on our experience with practitioners in daycare policies, we view such an approach as a practical solution.